Videogaming: Beginning Play in Elder Scrolls Online

-Races are normally locked to their own home Alliance.
-However if you upgrade to the All Races, All Alliances Bundle in the ESO Crown Store that allows you to play “foreign” races — so for example if you want to be in Daggerfall Covenant but you also want to play an elf or a talking cat, spend some money on this bundle and knock yourself out.
-It’s a very worthwhile purchase if you like having lots of characters, but still want to play in the same Alliance as your friends
+Races are normally locked to their own home Alliance, except for the Imperial race, who can choose any Alliance during character creation.
+However you can upgrade to the All Races, All Alliances Bundle in the ESO Crown Store which allows you to play “foreign” races — so for example if you want to be in Daggerfall Covenant but you also want to play an elf or a talking cat, spend some money on this bundle and knock yourself out.
+It’s a very worthwhile purchase if you like having lots of characters, but still want to play in the same Alliance as your friends.

 The first thing to note is that classes in ESO are a lot more fluid than in other games.
 You can play any class in almost any style.
 So your first choice should always be “play the way you want to play”.
 Don’t worry too much about making that super effective min-maxed character right now, there will be plenty of time for that later as you level up.
 For best enjoyment, just pick whatever appeals to you; no matter how different or silly it might seem on paper, you can have great fun with it in ESO.

 Having said that, if getting the most powerful character around is important to you, there are some choices that are slightly more useful in certain areas than others.